 - Research Report — Example 2 — Working with Record Loss

 - Analysis of 18th Century Document and Research Plan

 - Research Report - Example 3 — Looking for a Birth Record for Dual Citizenship

 - Research Report — Example 4 — Working with Changing Jurisdictions

-**New projects are currently being scheduled to begin December 15, 2013.
-However, if you have a project that you need done quickly, please contact me and we will see if we can meet your deadline!
+**New projects are currently being scheduled to begin October 1, 2013.
+However, if you have a project that you need done quickly, please contact me and we will work to meet your deadline!